ramonramospaz/Generador_de_Terreno/README.md

-# Generador de Terreno
-Un generador de terreno en javascript.

-Tiene 3 opciones:
+# Terrain Generator
+A terrain generator in javascript.

+You have 3 options:
-* Generacion aleatoria
+* Random generation
-* Generacion por bloques
+* Generation by blocks
-* Generacion Realista.
+* Realistic generation.

-Contiene los siguientes archivos:
-* Index.html: Contiene el codigo principal de la aplicacion.
-* Commons.ccs: Contiene las hojas de estilo de la aplicacion.
+It contains the following files:
+* Index.html: Contains the main code of the application.
+* Commons.ccs: Contains style sheets for the application.
-* Commons.js: Contiene el codigo java de la aplicacion.
+* Commons.js: Contains the java code of the application.
-* terrain.png: contiene los sprites de las imagenes.
+* terrain.png: contains the sprites of the images.

-Contiene las siguientes carpetas:
-* Imagenes:  Es la capeta que contiene las imagenes.

-Este es un texto de ejemplo

-Mi jefe quiere mas cambios......
+It contains the following folders:
+* Images: It is the folder that contains the images.